 Amusingly, once the sidekick in question was their thirty-year-old publisher boss who was also their client (Magic Circle).

-Spotting the Thread: Often used to catch the villain (or catch him in a lie), such as when the fake El Diablo in Moaning Cave was revealed to be Professor Walsh by the fact he held his gun in his left hand.
+Spotting the Thread: Often used to catch the villain (or catch him in a lie), such as when the fake El Diablo in Moaning Cave was revealed to be Professor Walsh by the fact he held his gun in his left hand, or in Sinister Scarecrow when things like knowing about the crystal-hung candelabra on the museum staircase landing and somehow getting down the box of photographs from the closet shelf revealed that Mrs. Chumley could walk.
 But on at least one occasion it was a Red Herring—after having chased the villain into the barranca in Shrinking House and knowing he'd injured himself falling in, the boys looked for a limp to identify him later.
 But DeGroot's limp turned out to be from an old injury, and he wasn't even a villain.

 Straw Vegetarian: Mr. Smathers of Monster Mountain.
 He's a bit more sympathetic than most examples; isn't weak, repressed and secretly desiring meat, or wishing all humans to be killed (in fact he's a pacifist); and the fact he turns out to be in the right and not an Evil Vegetarian is a sign the author actually agreed with his views but unfortunately overdid the depiction into caricature.
 But he's certainly quite strident in his views, pushes them on others, and has a rose-tinted view toward animals—though this may be slightly justified since he seems to be a genuine Friend to All Living Things.